scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## TRC Updates {#update}

-All non-base TRCs of an ISD are updates of the ISD's base TRC(s).
-The TRC update chain consists of regular and sensitive TRC updates, and the type of update determines the (payload) information that changes in the updated TRC.
+All non-base TRCs of an ISD are updates of the ISD's base TRC(s) and constitute a chain.
+Updates are categorized as regular or sensitive, depending on which payload fields are being modified.

 This section describes the rules that apply to updating a TRC in regard to the payload information contained in the TRC.
 Some rules are valid for both update types whilst some only apply to a regular or a sensitive TRC update.
 Based on the type of update, different sets of voters are needed to create a verifiable TRC update and the corresponding voting (signing) process is also described.
-To verify a TRC update, a relying party MUST perform a couple of checks which are also listed.
+Last, this section describes checks to verify a newly issued TRC.

 ### Changed or New Certificates {#change-new}